cy6erGn0m/vertx3-lang-kotlin/docs/blogpost.md

 }
 ```

-Finally we have to introduce file upload handler at `/upload`
+Finally we have to introduce a file upload handler at `/upload`

 ```kotlin
 POST("/upload") { request ->